pycroscopy/atomai/README.md

 2. Analyze distortion domains in a single atomic image - TBA
 3. Analyze trajectories of atomic defects in atomic movie - TBA

-## Local Installation

-TBA

 ## TODO

-1) Add ferronet-type analysis for a single image to atomstat

-2) Add and test class for contour analysis to atomstat
+1) Add test modules

-3) Add comparison between "true" coordinates and predicted coordinates to utils as a measure of model performance
+2) Add comparison between "true" coordinates and predicted coordinates as a measure of model performance

-4) Add several trained models (e.g. graphene, ferroics)
+3) Add class for the analysis of particles geometry

-5) Add more examples and notebooks
+4) Add more examples and notebooks

+5) Add docs